 Stachybotrys, or toxic black mould, is harmful in the home because it produces mycotoxins.
 Mycotoxins are invisible to the human eye but can enter the human body through inhalation, ingestion and even through the eyes.
 These mycotoxins are very dangerous and can cause problems with the reproductive system, vision, skin, the circulatory and respiratory systems and can even have psychological and neurological effects.

 If you are experiencing worrying symptoms and cannot identify the cause, it is important to check your house for signs of black mould.

-Mycotoxins can kill neurons in the brain, which directly affects our mental capacity and can alter our psychological make up.
+Mycotoxins can kill neurones in the brain, which directly affects our mental capacity and can alter our psychological makeup.
 Some of the neurological symptoms of the ingestion of mycotoxins include confusion, dizziness, a ‘foggy’ brain, hallucinations, seizures and trembling.